 10) Marketing Over Coffee with John & Chris

 Marketing Over Coffee is a weekly casual podcast that keeps people up to date on the latest technological developments that may significantly impact a company’s work.
 This podcast will help companies stay one step ahead without getting bogged down in jargon.
 Companies will find lots of relevant content.
-This is true regardless of whether they want to take advantage of these developments themselves or be informed about the challenges and opportunities that the people they work with may be facing.
+This is true regardless of whether they want to take advantage of these developments themselves or keep up with the challenges and opportunities that the people they work with may be facing.

 Public relations is not an easy task, especially when it comes to finding suitable podcasts and journalists to pitch.
 As a result, it is sometimes prudent to seek out a public relations agency with the necessary knowledge and expertise.
 The most effective PR strategies are integrated PR strategies that employ various tools to increase brand visibility.
 In this day and age, these PR efforts should include podcasts.